Setup a Spring Boot Project

 Build and Run

 Our first Operaton Spring Boot application is ready now.
 As a result of the build, you will have a JAR-file in your target folder.
-This JAR is a Spring Boot application, which embeds inside Tomcat as a web container, Operaton engine and Operaton Web applications resources.
-When started, it will use an in-memory H2 database for Operaton Engine needs.
+This JAR is a Spring Boot application,

-You can run the application by right-clicking on the WebappExampleProcessApplication class and selecting Run as / Java application.
 Wait until you see a similar line in the console:

-Started WebappExampleProcessApplication in 10.584 seconds
+Started WebappExampleProcessApplication in 2.67 seconds (process running for 3.044)

 Then go to http://localhost:8080/ in your browser and enjoy the Operaton webapps.